nvlinhvn/warehouse-optimize/README.md

 - 'Raskog': 24.75 <br>
   --> Total optimized distance = 1754.1

 ##### Improvement.
 The above result is assumed the sequence per order is fixed.
 But we can actually permute the sequence to optimize the walking distance for each order (>= 2 item in sequence).
-This can be done at following simple pseudo algorithm
+This can be done at following simple pseudo algorithm:

 FUNCTION NextItem <br>